waznico/react-typescript-code-snippets/README.md

 # React Typescript Code Snippets
 This is my personal selection of code snippets I often use, when working with React in Typescript.
-Feel free to clone, add, fork or share thiese.
+Feel free to clone, add, fork or share it.

 ## What is it exactly?
 This json document contains code snippets you can use in Visual Studio Code for quick typing generic constructs of code